mph-/lcapy/doc/schematics.rst

    >>> cct.add('E1 1 2 opamp 3 0; right, mirror')

 Note, the mirroring is performed before rotations are applied.
-Opamps also have a `mirrorinputs` option that switches the inverting and non-inverting inputs pwithout mirroring the entire component.
+Opamps also have a `mirrorinputs` option that switches the inverting and non-inverting inputs without mirroring the entire component.

 Here's an example of using `invert` to mirror a D flip-flop in the y-axis, compared to rotating the flip-flop: